momasta/omasta.net/content/en/posts/youtube-quotes.md

 [https://youtube.com/clip/Ugkx6pyIygDHvZszqjOC4mPbkoLYsCDXmCFP](https://youtube.com/clip/Ugkx6pyIygDHvZszqjOC4mPbkoLYsCDXmCFP)

 ## Bald and Bankrupt
 * I like China.
-It's frustrating but I like it because you can still watch a dwarf show and you can have a fag with a cabbie.
+It's frustrating, but I like it because you can still watch a dwarf show, and you can have a fag with a cabbie.
 [https://youtu.be/kGc3DM1qAf8?t=1850](https://youtu.be/kGc3DM1qAf8?t=1850)

 ## Cold Ones